GregTroar/OpsLog/README.md

 - **QSO audio recording:** continuous rolling capture; on *Log QSO* the contact is saved to a per-QSO WAV (`CALL_YYYYMMDD_HHMMSS.wav`); mixes RX + mic.

+### TCI audio — no virtual cable

+A SunSDR carries its audio on the same WebSocket as its commands, so OpsLog can take it directly.
+Pick **Radio (TCI network audio)** as the *From radio* or *To radio* device and the QSO recorder and the voice keyer work with no virtual audio cable, no second sound card and nothing to set in the Windows mixer.

+Transmit needs no setting up in ExpertSDR3 either: the audio source is named on each key-down, so it works in SSB as well as the digital modes, and the microphone stays the source for every transmission that is not a voice message.

 ## Amplifiers & switches

 - **Amplifiers** — configure **one or several** amps (Settings → Amplifier is a